esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2024/_index.en.md

 _All to amuse our amazing audience_
 {{< /message >}}

-# Program edition 224
+# Program Edition 2024
 Once the program of the day is made it will be shown here.
-Untill then feel free to check out our confiemed stalls, activities and acts.
+Until then feel free to check out our confirmed stalls, activities and acts.

 # Confirmed Activities Activities